privacore/helppages-privafox/en/faq.md

 Do you have problems with Privafox and can’t find a solution within the FAQs?
-Please go https://forum.privacore.com/index.php?p=/categories/privafox and submit your question.
+Please go the [online community](https://forum.privacore.com/index.php?p=/categories/privafox) and submit your question.